Uropygial gland: Gland secretion

 The uropygial gland secretes an oil (preen oil) through the dorsal surface of the skin via a grease nipple-like nub or papilla.
-The oil contains a complex and variable mixture of substances formed greatly of aliphatic monoester waxes, formed of fatty acids and monohydroxy wax-alcohols.
-However, some types of diester waxes called uropygiols and containing hydroxyfatty acids and/or alkane-diols exist in the secretions of the uropygial gland of some groups of birds.
+The oil contains a complex and variable mixture of substances formed greatly of aliphatic monoester waxes, formed of fatty acids and monohydroxy wax alcohols.
+However, some types of diester waxes called uropygiols and containing hydroxy fatty acids and/or alkanediols exist in the secretions of the uropygial gland of some groups of birds.
 Preen gland secretion of some, but not all, birds have shown to be antimicrobial.
 Some birds harbor bacteria in their preen gland, which to date, have (exclusively) been isolated from preen glands (e.g. Enterococcus phoeniculicola and Corynebacterium uropygiale).
 Some of those bacteria add to the antimicrobial properties of preen wax.

 A bird will typically transfer preen oil to its body during preening by rubbing its beak and head against the gland opening and then rubbing the accumulated oil on the feathers of the body and wings, and on the skin of the feet and legs.
 Tailward areas are usually preened utilizing the beak, although some species, such as budgerigars, use the feet to apply the oil to feathers around the vent.